peymanshahidi/peymanshahidi.github.io/_pages/about.md

 <br>

 <p>
 I'm a Ph.D.
-Candidate at <a  href='https://mitsloan.mit.edu/programs/phd/peyman-shahidi'>MIT Sloan</a>, interested in researching labor economics, market design, and economics of AI.
+Candidate at <a  href='https://mitsloan.mit.edu/programs/phd/peyman-shahidi'>MIT Sloan</a>, interested in labor economics, market design, and economics of AI.
 <p>

 <p>